UBS boosts legal war chest as it pursues currency rigging talks

-ZURICH UBS put aside 1.8 billion Swiss francs ($1.9 billion) in the third quarter for potential legal costs and said it was talking to the U.S. Department of Justice about resolving an investigation into currency market rigging.
+ZURICH UBS put aside 1.8 billion Swiss francs (1.18 billion British pounds) in the third quarter for potential legal costs and said it was talking to the U.S. Department of Justice about resolving an investigation into currency market rigging.

 The increase in legal reserves shows Switzerland's largest bank is struggling to move on from past scandals, including a $1.5 billion settlement for interest rate rigging and $885 million to settle claims that UBS defrauded two U.S. government-controlled companies before the 2008 financial crisis.